Membership Manual

 B. The International Cooperative Alliance Statement of Cooperative Identity

-The Statement of Cooperative Identity has its origins in a published set of “practices” of the Rochdale Society of Equitable Pioneers in 1844, and later became known as the Rochdale Principles.
-It was eventually renamed and has been periodically updated by the International Cooperative Alliance, most recently in 1995.
+The Statement of Cooperative Identity originates in a published set of “practices” of the Rochdale Society of Equitable Pioneers in 1844, later known as the Rochdale Principles.
+It was eventually renamed and is periodically updated by the International Cooperative Alliance, most recently in 1995.

 DEFINITION